Asynchronous circuit: Asynchronous logic

 Asynchronous logic is the logic required for the design of asynchronous digital systems.
 These function without a clock signal and so individual logic elements cannot be relied upon to have a discrete true/false state at any given time.
 Boolean (two valued) logic is inadequate for this and so extensions are required.

+Since 1984, Vadim O. Vasyukevich developed an approach based upon new logical operations which he called venjunction (with asynchronous operator "x∠y" standing for "switching x on the background y" or "if x when y then") and sequention (with priority signs "xi≻xj" and "xi≺xj").
+This takes into account not only the current value of an element, but also its history.

-Karl Fant developed a theoretical treatment of this in his work Logically determined design in 2005 which used four-valued logic with null and intermediate being the additional values.
+Karl M. Fant developed a different theoretical treatment of asynchronous logic in his work Logically determined design in 2005 which used four-valued logic with null and intermediate being the additional values.
 This architecture is important because it is quasi-delay-insensitive.
-Scott Smith and Jia Di developed an ultra-low-power variation of Fant's Null Convention Logic that incorporates multi-threshold CMOS.
+Scott C. Smith and Jia Di developed an ultra-low-power variation of Fant's Null Convention Logic that incorporates multi-threshold CMOS.
 This variation is termed Multi-threshold Null Convention Logic (MTNCL), or alternatively Sleep Convention Logic (SCL).
-Vadim Vasyukevich developed a different approach based upon a new logical operation which he called venjunction.
-This takes into account not only the current value of an element, but also its history.